thingplus/thingplus.github.io/posts/en/posts/user-guide/055_feature.md

 ### Access
 <br>
-Any web based devices such as desk top, Tablet PC, and smartphone can access system.
+Any web based devices such as desk top, Tablet PC, and smartphone can access the system via the web interface.

-1. Run web application and set address as {Service name}.thingplus.net.
+* Run the web application and go to {Service name}.thingplus.net.
-* After long in, your dashboard in service main.
+* After logging in, the dashboard for your main service will appear.
-* Set frequently used or home address will easily access system.

 <br>